 Just in March 2020, at the beginning of the pandemic, the UK’s National Cyber Security Centre removed 2000 online scams related to the pandemic, of which 555 were malware and 200 phishing sites.

 While in the early stages of the pandemic organisations had to accept risks in order to keep operations going, this can’t be the case anymore.

 As hybrid working is now the norm, rather than the exception, companies need to standardise processes and employ technologies that reduce long-term risk.

-This is where, for smaller businesses, a secure VPN access becomes a critical component to consider as embrace the new normal.
+This is where, for smaller businesses, secure VPN access becomes a critical component to consider as we embrace the new normal.